9dots/9dots.io-pages/Os7tKXc.md

 ## Ideate

-Using the Little Bits website as a guide, students will generate 3 idea for a product that they could create to help out their community.
-Then, students will refine their choices down to just one product that you want to work on.
-Once they have chosen, students will sketch a diagram for the product and come up with ideas for a name for that product.
+1. Using the Little Bits website as a guide, students will generate 3 idea for a product that they could create to help out their community.

+2. Students will refine their choices down to just one product that you want to work on.

+3. Once they have chosen, students will sketch a diagram for the product and come up with ideas for a name for that product.

+## Standards